 Teaching & Curriculum

 “At Saint Paul’s Catholic High School, we believe passionately in the power of knowledge in helping young people to lead healthy, happy, successful lives.
-Our curriculum aims to offer our students a rich, deep, knowledge base which will allow all of our young people to feel confident when accessing all aspects of society.”
+Our curriculum aims to offer our students a rich, deep, knowledge engaged curriculum applying a combination of knowledge and skills which will allow all of our young people to feel confident when accessing all aspects of society.”

 Our curriculum is underpinned by our core values of: Service, Respect, Stewardship, Compassion, and Love.
 We endeavour to live out the Gospel values in our daily life and believe in developing the skills and talents of the whole child by encouraging our pupils to: BELONG to our community, BELIEVE in themselves and ACHIEVE what they deserve.